PavanRangani/docs/docs/prd/communication/meeting.md

 Most of the case meeting is planned for future.
 So default status of the meeting is `Scheduled`.
 In `Scheduled` state, it asks for `Scheduled on` date

-If meeting is already completed it should be added with status `Comleted`.
+If meeting is already completed it should be added with status `Completed`.
 When status is `Completed` , it asks for `Completed on` date and `Summary`.
 In `Summary` allows to enter Rich text via text editor.

 Shows current date in `Scheduled date` or `Completed date` field.
 User can change this date if required